Throwing Like a Girl: Section II: A Phenomenological Account of the Modalities of Feminine Bodily Comportment & Mobility

 In Section II, Young explains three modalities of feminine mobility that prevent a woman from engaging in the world to her body's full capacity.
 She cites Merleau-Ponty, Sartre, and previous "intellectual thinkers," who argued that a person could transcend societal boundaries by consciousness alone.
 Young contests this idea, observing that the body itself must remain aware of its surroundings in the effort to transcend.
 She identifies feminine transcendence as ambiguous transcendence, explaining that "all transcendence is ambiguous because the body as natural and material is immanence."
 Young refers to her previous observations that women only use parts of their body to perform a task, and thus concludes that while these parts move, the rest of the female body remains rooted in immanence.
 Women simultaneously view their bodies as a burden and as something that needs protecting.

 Young explains this existence as in an inhibited intentionality.
 She writes, "When the woman enters a task with inhibited intentionality, she projects the possibilities of that task — thus projects an "I can" — but projects them merely as the possibilities of "someone," and not truly her possibilities — and thus projects an "/ cannot."
 This again refers to her previously stated self-fulfilling prophecy, in which women do not succeed in tasks to the best of their ability because they do not believe that they can do so.

 The third modality of feminine mobility presented in Young's essay is discontinuous unity.
 Young theorizes that the female body sees its surrounding space as "a continuous extension of its own being," thus restricting its own movement.
 Additionally, the parts of a body that move when performing a task are isolated from the rest of her body, which remains immobile.
 Merleau-Ponty explains that women thus see their bodies as both the subject and object of an action; for example, "women have a tendency to take up the motion of an object coming toward them as coming at them."
 When a woman views her body as the object of the action rather than the subject, it is even more difficult for her body to transcend and perform to its full capability.

-Young concludes that women therefore have constrained bodily comportment and mobility, because they see their bodies as objects rooted in an imminence they are unable to transcend.
+Young concludes that women therefore have constrained bodily comportment and mobility, because they see their bodies as objects rooted in an immanence they are unable to transcend.